Follow up call

 - A headache, blurred vision, or spots before your eyes that will not go away.

-If you are breastfeeding and encounter any difficulties, please call our Breastfeeding Center to talk to a Lactation Consultant or to make an appointment for an outpatient visit.
+If you are breastfeeding and encounter any difficulties, please call our Breastfeeding Center to make an appointment for an outpatient visit with a Lactation Consultant.

 Discharge Instructions for baby